Last Updated on December 6, 2022 by Jim Ferri

 On the northern side of the city, the famous Basilica de Santa Maria de Guadalupe is the most popular place of worship of Mexico’s patron saint.

-It was originally built in the early 18th century on the site of a previous shrine where it is said in 1531 a poor Indian saw a vision of the Virgin Mary.
-Today it remains one of the most important religious sites for Catholics and a place to visit in Mexico City, regardless of your religous persuasion..
+It was initially built in the early 18th century on the site of a previous shrine where it was said a poor Indian saw a vision of the Virgin Mary in 1531.
+Today it remains one of the most important religious sites for Catholics and a place to visit in Mexico City, regardless of your religious persuasion.

-A more modern church, designed by the architect who designed the Museo Nacional de Antropología, and capable of seating more than 40,000 worshipers, was built adjacent to it in the 1970s.
+A more modern church, designed by the architect of the Museo Nacional de Antropología and capable of seating more than 40,000 worshipers, was built adjacent to it in the 1970s.

 The City’s Paseo de la Reforma

-The nicest parts of the boulevard start where it winds its way out of Chapultepec Park into downtown.
-Start near Torre Mayor, the tallest skyscraper in Latin America, where Reforma doglegs northeast and makes a straight run towards the center of the city.
+The most attractive parts of the boulevard start when it winds out of Chapultepec Park into downtown.
+Start near Torre Mayor, the tallest skyscraper in Latin America, where the Reforma doglegs northeast and makes a straight run towards the city’s center.
 This two-mile stretch remains the most famous and beautiful part of the avenue.

 Mexico City’s Zocalo

-Walk through the area between the cathedral and the temple and you’ll find it colorful and almost circus-like with indigenous peoples dressed in Aztec garb, shamans dancing about performing rituals and vendors hawking just about everything imaginable.
+As you walk through the area between the cathedral and the temple, you’ll see it’s colorful and almost circus-like.
+There are indigenous peoples dressed in Aztec garb, shamans dancing about performing rituals, and vendors hawking almost everything imaginable.
 The sound of pounding drums often adds to the cacophony.

 Museo del Templo Mayor, “Newly” Discovered in Mexico City

-In a corner of the crowded Zocalo, you’ll find the Temple Mayor, a great temple constructed in the 14th-15th centuries.
-It was the most important religious building of the ancient Aztecs, and was destroyed by the Spanish following their conquest.
+In a corner of the crowded Zocalo, you’ll find the Templo Mayor.
+A great temple from the 14th-15th centuries, it’s a popular place in Mexico City to get a sense of the historic birth of the city.
+It was the most important religious building of the ancient Aztecs, although it was destroyed by the Spanish following their conquest.

 Be sure to visit its fascinating museum, which provides insights into the Aztec culture.